sagiegurari/cargo-make/README.md

 load_script = ["git clone git@mygitserver:user/project.git /home/myuser/common"]
 ````

-You can run any command or set of commands you want, so you can build a more complex flow of how and where to fetch the toml file from and where to put it.<br>
+You can run any command or set of commands you want, therefore you can build a more complex flow of how and from where to fetch the common toml file and where to put it.<br>
 If needed, you can override the load_script per platform using the **linux_load_script**, **windows_load_script** and **mac_load_script** attributes.

 <a name="usage-ignoring-errors"></a>